 The regulatory rules for the licensing, pricing and marketing of pharmaceutical products are enforced by the Ministry of Health.
 The Pharmaceuticals and Medical Devices Authority, a sub-entity of the Ministry, is specifically tasked with enforcing these rules.
-Antitrust rules for the industry are enforced by the Turkish Competition Authority (the Authority), as explained below.
+Antitrust rules for the industry are enforced by the Turkish Competition Authority (the Authority).